-The board of directors' compensation committee is composed of Nicholas F. Brady, Chairman, Peter S. Hadley, William I. Spencer and Robert N. Wilson.
-The compensation committee met twice in 2000.
-The compensation committee approves and administers the company's compensation policies for executive officers and approves the compensation of the chief executive officer, and is authorized to make awards of options, restricted stock and other stock and cash compensation permitted under the amended and restated 1995 long-term incentive plan.
+The board of directors' compensation and management development committee is composed of Nicholas F. Brady, Chairman, Peter S. Hadley, William R. Johnson, Frank A. Olson and Robert N. Wilson.
+This committee met three times in 2001.
+The compensation and management development committee approves and administers the company's compensation policies for executive officers and approves the compensation of the chief executive officer, and is authorized to make awards of options, restricted stock and other stock and cash compensation permitted under the amended and restated 1995 long-term incentive plan.
+Also, this committee oversees the company's benefit plans.

-The employee benefits and pension committee is composed of William I. Spencer, Chairman, Peter S. Hadley, Edith E. Holiday, Thomas H. Kean and Roger B. Oresman.
-This committee, which met once in 2000, oversees the company's benefit plans.
 It recommends to the board of directors asset allocation targets and investment managers for the employees' pension plan and appoints investment managers for the employees' savings and stock bonus plan and the savings and stock bonus plan for retail operations employees.
+In addition, this committee reviews and approves policies relating to the professional development of the company's executives.